Epicinver/ButteredRAT/readme.md

 # ButteredRAT (codenamed ESARrat)
 brat is a python rat lololololololol

+not gonna be updated bc i have a life

 Uh please star

 ## use for educational purposes only uwu